isomerpages/moe-pasirrissec/_useful-links/Direct School Admission/DSA – TALENT DEVELOPMENT IN SPORTS.md

 </p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and will be open from 7 May 2024, 11am to 3 Jun 2024, 3pm.
-For more details, please refer to MOE website –&nbsp;
-<a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>&nbsp;</p>
+For more details, please refer to MOE <a href="www.moe.gov.sg/dsa-sec" rel="noopener nofollow" target="_blank">DSA for secondary schools </a>website.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Certified true copies of certificates / documentary proof for the non-school